203 Pompeja

 Based upon photometric observations taken during 2011, it has a synodic rotation period of 24.052 ± 0.001 h, with a peak-to-peak amplitude of 0.10 ± 0.01 in magnitude.
 Because the rotation period nearly matches that of the Earth, it required coordinated observations from multiple observatories at widely spaced latitudes to produce a complete light curve.
-As discovered in 2021, the asteroid has a very red color due to tholins on its surface, similar to trans-Neptunian objects.
-It is therefore thought to have formed in the outer Solar System despite its current orbit within the asteroid belt.
+As discovered in 2021, Pompeja alongside the main-belt asteroid 269 Justitia have very red colors due to tholins on its surface, similar to trans-Neptunian objects.
+These asteroids are therefore thought to have formed in the outer Solar System despite their current orbits within the asteroid belt.